louarn-rous/conlang/important.md

 -ät :
 -- [suf.] used to form adverbs from adjectives @@ verbs and nouns
--- [suf.] used to form adjectives from nouns, meaning resembling the suffixed word (esp. in behaviour)
+-- [suf.] semblative; used to form adjectives from nouns, meaning resembling the suffixed word (esp. in behaviour)
 -- [suf.] used to form adjectives from verbs, meaning 'inclined to' ###

 -mod : [suf.] [v.] used to form verbs from nouns, with the sence of playing the role of, or being the suffixed word {see 'mod'}